What is Somatic

 Unlike traditional talk therapy and other cognitive modalities, the focus is on the biology rather than the biography.
 Talk therapy works more with the higher brain (cognitive rational mind), while somatic experiencing (SE) therapy focuses on the lower brain (animal survival instinct) responses, the autonomic nervous system, and the “felt” sense.

-Disassociation is a physiological experience in which people feel disconnected from their sensory experience, sense of self, or personal experience.
-Somatic experiencing can have a beneficial effect on these symptoms.
+Depersonalization is a physiological phenomenon where individuals feel detached from their sensory experiences, their sense of self, or their personal experiences.
+Somatic Experiencing can offer significant relief for these symptoms.

 Alanis Morisette Talks